Labernator/HoR/Players/Kai/AdeptusMechanicus_initial_campaign_2nd_try.md

 Canticles of the omnisiah
 Bionics (6++ Inv save)
 Heavy Battle Servitor (This unit do not suffer the penality for firing a Heavy weapon after moving, but can only advance D3)
-Thermas Shed (-1T if Plasma culverine / Heavy Grav-cannon is used)
+Thermal Shed (-1T if Plasma culverine / Heavy Grav-cannon is used)
-Heavy Tracks (Ignode distance penality when moving, charging, or advancing through terrain. this model can not be moved by an enemy.)
+Heavy Tracks (Ignode distance penality when moving, charging, or advancing through terrain.
+This model can not be moved by an enemy.)

 #### Equipment